eulcinas/advanced-js-concepts/NOTES.md

 #### Prototypes

 `Constructor functions` - they usually start with a capital letter, and they contain the actual blueprint (prototype) that we actually use.

+In JavaScript, prototypes provide a way for objects to inherit properties and methods from other objects.
+This is the core of JavaScript's inheritance model, known as prototypal inheritance.

+Key Concepts of Prototypes
+Prototype Property: Every JavaScript object has a hidden property called [[Prototype]] that either points to another object or is null.
+When you access a property on an object, JavaScript will first check the object itself; if the property isn’t found, it will look at the object’s prototype, then its prototype’s prototype, and so on, up the chain, until it reaches an object with a null prototype.

+Prototype Chain: The chain of objects linked by the [[Prototype]] property is called the prototype chain.
+This chain enables inheritance of properties and methods.
+If a property or method isn’t found on the current object, JavaScript traverses up the prototype chain until it either finds it or reaches the end of the chain (null).

+Object.prototype: Almost all objects in JavaScript are ultimately linked to Object.prototype, which is at the top of the prototype chain.
+This is why all objects inherit basic methods like .toString() and .hasOwnProperty() from Object.prototype.

+Creating and Using Prototypes
+In JavaScript, prototypes are usually involved when working with constructor functions or classes:

+Constructor Functions
+Constructor functions are regular functions used with the new keyword to create instances.
+When you use a constructor function, JavaScript sets up the instance’s prototype to reference the constructor’s prototype property.

+js
+Copy code
+function Person(name, age) {
+this.name = name;
+this.age = age;
+}

+Person.prototype.sayHello = function() {
+console.log("Hello, my name is " + this.name);
+};

+const person1 = new Person("Alice", 25);
+const person2 = new Person("Bob", 30);

+person1.sayHello(); // Output: Hello, my name is Alice person2.sayHello(); // Output: Hello, my name is Bob In this example:

+Person.prototype contains the shared method sayHello.
+Both person1 and person2 instances inherit from Person.prototype, so they can access sayHello without storing it directly on each instance, conserving memory.
+Classes and class Syntax
+JavaScript's class syntax is essentially syntactic sugar over prototypes.
+It provides a cleaner, more familiar syntax for defining prototypes and inheritance.

+js
+Copy code
+class Animal {
+constructor(name) {
+this.name = name;
+}

+speak() {
+console.log(this.name + " makes a noise.");
+}
+}

+class Dog extends Animal {
+speak() {
+console.log(this.name + " barks.");
+}
+}

+const dog = new Dog("Rex");
+dog.speak(); // Output: Rex barks.
+Here:

+Dog inherits from Animal, which means Dog’s prototype chain includes Animal.prototype.
+The dog instance can call methods defined on Animal, like speak.
+Important Parts of Prototypes
+prototype Property on Functions: Every function in JavaScript has a prototype property, which is an object.
+This property is what instances created by that function’s constructor inherit from.

+js
+Copy code
+function Car(make) {
+this.make = make;
+}

+console.log(Car.prototype); // Car.prototype is an object
+**proto** (Dunder Proto) / [[Prototype]]: This property (often accessed via **proto**) is present on each object and points to its prototype.
+This is how an object links up the prototype chain.

+js
+Copy code
+const car = new Car("Toyota");
+console.log(car.**proto** === Car.prototype); // true
+Shared Methods and Properties: Methods and properties on the prototype are shared across all instances of the constructor, which conserves memory.
+Rather than each object having its own copy of a method, they all reference the method on the prototype.

+Overriding Prototyped Properties: You can override properties or methods from the prototype on an individual instance, allowing instance-specific behavior.
+If a property is found directly on an instance, it won’t look up the prototype chain.

+js
+Copy code
+car.make = "Honda"; // Overrides the `make` property for this instance only Checking for Properties (hasOwnProperty): The hasOwnProperty method checks whether a property exists directly on an object, without traversing up the prototype chain.
+This is useful for distinguishing between instance properties and inherited properties.

+js
+Copy code
+console.log(car.hasOwnProperty("make")); // true
+console.log(car.hasOwnProperty("toString")); // false, since `toString` is from `Object.prototype`
+Why Prototypes Are Important
+Memory Efficiency: Since properties and methods defined on the prototype are shared, they conserve memory by preventing the need for duplicate copies on each instance.
+Inheritance: Prototypes enable inheritance in JavaScript, allowing objects to inherit properties and methods from other objects.
+Dynamic Behavior: You can add properties to prototypes even after creating instances.
+All instances automatically gain access to newly added properties or methods.
+Summary of Key Points
+Prototype: An object that other objects inherit properties and methods from.
+Prototype Chain: The chain of prototypes that JavaScript follows when looking for a property or method. prototype Property: Exists on constructor functions and is used as the blueprint for instances created with new.
+**proto** or [[Prototype]]: Exists on every object and points to its prototype.
+Prototypes are foundational for understanding inheritance and memory efficiency in JavaScript, making them essential for mastering JavaScript's object-oriented concepts.

+## 2024-11-18

+### Object Oriented Programming and Functional Programming

+- Clear + Understandable
+- Easy to Extend
+- Easy to Maintain
+- Memory Efficient
+- DRY

+`Java` and `Scheme` were the inspration for `JavaScript`

+- Regular function() is dynamically scoped;
+- Arrow function ()=>{} is lexically scoped;

+If someone asks if JavaScript has classes, we can say that technically they do, but it's sintactic sugar.
+The `class` keyword is still prototypal inheritance.

+#### 4 pillars of OOP

+1. Encapsulation;
+2. Abstraction;
+3. Inheritance;
+4. Polymorphism;